Army chief V.K. Singh calls leak "high treason"

 Singh's comments came on a day when the country's annual defence fair opened in the city with 580 participants from different parts of the world flying in to explore a market estimated to be worth $100 billion in coming years.

 After inaugurating the fair, defence minister A.K.
-Antony told a media conference he had investigation ordered an investigation.
-He called the leak "anti-national" but said the army chief had not be sacked.
+Antony told a media conference he had ordered an investigation.
+He called the leak "anti-national" but said the army chief had not been sacked.

 "All service chiefs continue to enjoy the confidence of the government," Antony said.